cloudflare/cloudflare-docs/content/support/Troubleshooting/cloudflare-errors/troubleshooting-cloudflare-1xxx-errors.md

 ### Common causes

--   The Cloudflare domain was recently activated and there is a delay propagating the domain’s settings to the Cloudflare edge network.
+-   The Cloudflare domain was recently activated and there is a delay propagating the domain's settings to the Cloudflare edge network.
 -   The Cloudflare domain was created via a Cloudflare partner (e.g., a hosting provider) and the provider's DNS failed.

 {{<Aside type="note">}}